jpmaldonado/impala_training/Tutorials/building_queries.md

 Perhaps we are looking for variants that fall in gene regions that encode a CYP enzyme.
 There are a lot, and they all start with CYP.
 We can use a wildcard (%) and a LIKE statment to locate variants in these regions:

     SELECT *
-    FROM users_selasady.distinct_test
+    FROM training.global_vars
-    WHERE ens_gene LIKE 'CYP%'
+    WHERE gene_name LIKE 'CYP%'
     LIMIT 5

 <h3>Table Operations</h3>